 UNMC Omaha – Main Campus

 The University of Nebraska Medical Center's main campus is in Omaha, located at 42nd and Dewey Streets.
-Student enrollment includes more than 3,600 students.
+Student enrollment includes nearly 3,700 students.

 The Lincoln division of the UNMC College of Nursing is located on the University of Nebraska-Lincoln Main Campus, in Commerce Court.
 The College of Dentistry is located on East Campus.

-The Kearney division of the UNMC College of Nursing is located on the University of Nebraska-Kearney campus.
-A planned addition to the Bruner Hall of Science at UNK will provide more space for nursing, as well as allied health science programs.
+The Kearney divisions of the UNMC College of Nursing and the UNMC College of Allied Health Professions are located on the University of Nebraska-Kearney campus.
+The new Health Sciences Education Complex includes state-of-the-art classrooms, clinical teaching laboratories, clinical simulation facilities, a gross anatomy laboratory, and plentiful student interaction space.
 UNK also offers bachelor's degrees and pre-professional programs for preparation for further studies at UNMC.

-The University of Nebraska Medical Center College of Nursing-West Nebraska Division is located in the University of Nebraska Complex in Scottsbluff.
+The University of Nebraska Medical Center College of Nursing-West Nebraska Division is located in the Harms Technology Center in Scottsbluff.
 The West Nebraska Division was opened in the fall of 1987 to prepare nurses for a Bachelor of Science in Nursing Degree and a Master of Science in Nursing Degree.

 The Norfolk division of the UNMC College of Nursing is located on the Northeast Community College campus.
 The J. Paul and Eleanor McIntosh College of Nursing opened in August 2010 and offers a Bachelor of Science in Nursing Degree and graduate nursing programs.

 Panhandle Learning Center

 In August 2003, the College of Dentistry expanded its dental hygiene program to western Nebraska.
 Students attend classes at Community Action Partnership of Western Nebraska in Gering and use distance learning technology to access Lincoln classes.